Browse by Medical Category

 Clinical Research Director

-Luana Marques, PhD, is the director and founder of Community Psychiatry PRIDE at Massachusetts General Hospital and an associateprofessor in Psychology at Harvard Medical School.
+Luana Marques, PhD, is an associate professor in Psychology at Harvard Medical School.
 She completed her PhD in Clinical Psychology at The State University of New York (SUNY) Buffalo, and her clinical internship and postdoctoral fellowship in the cognitive behavioral therapy (CBT) track at Mass General/Harvard Medical School in 2007.

 Dr. Marques’ major clinical and research interests include the implementation of evidence-based practices for individuals suffering from a variety of behavioral health disorders in diverse communities.
 Her goal is to decrease disparities in care for individuals experiencing behavioral health difficulties, especially among low-income and ethnic minorities.
 Upon beginning her work in community mental health clinics, Dr. Marques became increasingly aware of the substantial implementation gap in evidence-based psychotherapeutic treatments for anxiety and trauma-related disorders.